LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/parameter_2.rst.txt

 whose body is being executed by using the argument number in the entity identifier.
-This predicate is implemented as a unification between its second argument and the corresponding implicit execution-context argument in the predicate containing the call.
+This predicate is implemented as a unification between its second argument and the corresponding implicit execution-context argument in the predicate clause making the call.
 This unification occurs at the clause head when the second argument is not instantiated (the most common case).
 When the second argument is instantiated, the unification must be delayed to runtime and thus occurs at the clause body.

-Entity parameters can also be accessed using *parametric variables*, which use the syntax ``_VariableName_``.
+Entity parameters can also be accessed using *parameter variables*, which use the syntax ``_VariableName_``.
 The compiler recognizes occurrences of these variables in entity clauses.
-Parametric variables allows us to abstract parameter positions thus simplifying code maintenance.
+Parameter variables allows us to abstract parameter positions thus simplifying code maintenance.